jindrahm/svelte/site/content/docs/03-run-time.md

 ---

 Generally, you should read the value of a store by subscribing to it and using the value as it changes over time.
-Occasionally, you may need to retrieve the value of a store to which you're not subscribed. `get` allows you to do so.
+Occasionally, you may need to retrieve the value of a store to which you're not subscribed, e.g. when sending its value to backend.

+All the svelte stores has the built-in `get` method which allows you to do so.
+For other cases (like custom stores with no `get` method) you can use this static `get` method.

 > This works by creating a subscription, reading the value, then unsubscribing.
 It's therefore not recommended in hot code paths.